 5. Frontotemporal Dementia

 As the brain loses more cells in its frontal or temporal lobes, this can trigger symptoms of depression and psychosis.
-Unlike many antipsychotic drugs, CBD may alleviate anxiety, tremor, and rigidity without the side effects associated with prescription drugs.
+Unlike many antipsychotic drugs, CBD may alleviate tremors, anxiety, and rigidity without the side effects associated with prescription drugs.

 6. Huntington’s Disease Dementia